klashgari/courses/getting-and-cleaning-data/course-project/CodeBook.md

 }
 ```

+#### Independent tidy data set

-### Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 *Method Signature*